Shahriar-Kariman/CS3383_Assignemnt_5/CS3383_Assignment5.md

 \end{split}
 $$

-Well since I can't use the master theorm for analysis of the run time I could just say that because we are doing all possible combinations and each item could be considered in or not.
+Well since I can't use the master theorem for analysis of the run time I could just say that because we are doing all possible combinations and each item could be considered in or not.
 Then there must be $2^n$ way to make a set of objects.

 And that means my running time is $\Theta(2^n)$.